3liz/lizmap-web-client/tests/README.md

 - Launch the lizmap application as indicated above.
 - launch `./lizmap-ctl unit-tests`

+## Automatic JavaScript tests

+The `js-units` directory contains some unit tests.

+Go in `js-units` directory and execute `npm install` to install Mocha (only the first time).

+You can then :

+- launch `npm run js:test` to run the JavaScript unit tests

 ## Testing data

 You must execute `tests/qgis-projects/tests/load_sql.sh` to populate postgreSQL database with testing data.